 Not to mention, linesman pliers cut wires better than combo pliers because they have larger and stronger cutters.

 Combination pliers have a smaller profile and are more lightweight than linesman pliers.
-They have a pipe grip for gripping round objects while linesmen pliers don’t.
+They have a straight grip and a curved grip for gripping round objects while linesmen pliers only have a straight grip.

 So, there you have it!
-I hope from now on you will not be confused about linesman and combination pliers.
+I hope from now on you won’t mistake linesman for combination pliers and vice versa.